Cisco ISE Administrator Accounts: CLI and GUI Access

 The logic behind RBAC is straightforward.
 For each policy, ISE checks whether a user belongs to the specified group.
 If the condition is met, the associated Menu Access and Data Access objects are applied to that user.
 To create the final policy, select Actions from any existing policy and choose Insert New Policy.
 Assign a name, such as RBAC Group Test Policy, and specify the group to which the policy applies, in this case groupTest.
 The last step is to associate the visibility settings we prepared earlier, testMenuAccess and testDataAccess.

 The final result is shown in the figure below.
-The user has the visibility defined in the previous steps, both in terms of menus and data.
-Specifically, he can only access the interface dedicated to Network Devices.
-Within this interface, however, he is only allowed to view devices associated with the IT#Veneto location and will have no visibility of NADs associated with other locations, such as IT#Lombardia.
+The user’s visibility is restricted according to the settings defined in the previous steps, both for menus and data.
+Specifically, the user can access only the interface dedicated to Network Devices.
+Within this interface, visibility is limited to devices associated with the IT -> Veneto location, while devices associated with other locations, such as IT -> Lombardia, remain hidden.

 This shows the visibility of the admin user belonging to the Super Admin group.